evidentlyai/evidently/docs/book/reference/all-tests.md

 ## Data integrity

+If you provide the reference dataset, Evidently will automatically derive all relevant statistics (e.g., share of nulls, etc.) to shape expectations.
+You can also pass these conditions as a parameter or run the tests with defaults.

-Note: the tests that evaluate the number or share of nulls detect four types of nulls by default: Pandas nulls (None, NAN, etc.), "" (empty string), Numpy "-inf" value, Numpy "inf" value.
+**Note on Null-related tests**.
+The tests that evaluate the number or share of nulls detect four types of nulls by default: Pandas nulls (None, NAN, etc.), "" (empty string), Numpy "-inf" value, Numpy "inf" value.
 You can also pass a custom list of nulls as a parameter and specify if you want to replace the default list.
 Example:

 ```python
 TestNumberOfNulls(null_values=["", 0, "n/a", -9999, None], replace=True)